Get started

 You can get a decent result in the Intermediate Mathematical Challenge by being bright and well-schooled.

 This year, 22 students sat the IMC with Exact Science.
-20 earned Gold.
-2 earned Silver.
-Every student came away with a medal.
+21 earned medals: 9 Gold, 8 Silver, 4 Bronze.

-I am proud of that.
+That is a serious outcome for a competition where the national medal rate is nothing like 100%.
+I am proud of it.
 But the interesting part is not just the headline.

 What the result actually says